VesnaBrucoms/ncharnulal-bethaleft-dungeon/Docs/ncharnulal-bethaleft.md

 # Location Overview

-Ncharulal-Bethaleft was a Dwemer mining and research facility that was infrequently mentioned in the surviving records, and its location thought to have been lost to the sands of time.
+Ncharnulal-Bethaleft was a Dwemer mining and research facility that was infrequently mentioned in the surviving records, and its location thought to have been lost to the sands of time.
 However, X had recently thought to have discovered its location and set out on an expedition, alone, to prove her theory correct.
 She found the cave of A, hired a team of miners to dig through a section, which revealed a large cavern with a portion ruin of